ta-dachi/pwa-starter/README.md

 # pwa-starter

-A minimal starter kit for your PWA (Progressive Web App)
+A minimal starter kit for your PWA (Progressive Web App).

-## Whats in it?
+## What's in it?

 - Webpack v4
 - SCSS